YCChenVictor/blog-frontend/_posts/software/concept/2023-06-14-system-design.md

 description: ''
 date: '2023-06-14'
 categories:
-note: in the Design An Algorithm section, we should have an example first
+note: in the Design An Algorithm section, we should have an example first.
+Remember to connect the sections with other articles
 publish: true
 mathjax:
 mermaidJS: